arunwagle/IBMProjects/Docs/clients/Prudential_Demo_Steps.md

     2. Show the following capabilities (Learn, Create and Collaborate)
             a.
 Create Projects
             b.
 Create Dash DB connection, show connection to DashDB from notebook What do I do if I don't know Python and SparkSQL ?
                Use Community search feature .
-E.g Spark for          Python
+E.g Search for "Spark for Python"
+            c.
+Bookmark helpful links
             c.
 Show Spark Console